PHT-Medic/documentation/docs/offline_tool.md

 ## Installation

-First, download the binaries for your operating system from [https://pht.medic.uni-tuebingen.de/](https://pht.medic.uni-tuebingen.de/) and install it on your local computer.
+First, download the binaries for your operating system from [https://github.com/PHT-Medic/offline-tool/releases](https://github.com/PHT-Medic/offline-tool/releases) and install it based on your OS on your local computer.

 ## Create Keys